Useful Firewall Rules to Configure and Manage Firewall in Linux

 # iptables -A OUTPUT -p tcp -d XX.XX.XX.XX -j DROP

-Were XX.XX.XX.XX stands for Facebook.com’s IP noted after first command.
+Where XX.XX.XX.XX stands for Facebook.com’s IP noted after first command.

-• 6: You can also use the domain name directly, like:
+• You can also use the domain name directly, like:

 # iptables -A OUTPUT -p tcp -d www.facebook.com -j DROP

-• 7: To ‘allow’ particular IPs through your Firewall, use the ‘Input’ chain and the ‘Accept’ Parameter.
+• To ‘allow’ particular IPs through your Firewall, use the ‘Input’ chain and the ‘Accept’ Parameter.

-iptables -A INPUT -p tcp –destination-port 80 -m iprange –src-range 192.168.1.100-192.168.1.200 -j ACCEPT
+iptables -A INPUT -p tcp --destination-port 80 -m iprange --src-range 192.168.1.100-192.168.1.200 -j ACCEPT

 This allows ‘TCP’ connections from IP range mentioned through port ‘80’

 With these basic rules understood, you should be able to set up rules to build a stable firewall system.
+If you need further assistance, please do not hesitate to contact us.

 Written by actsupp-r0cks